sandialabs/seismic_boed/README.md

 # Cloning this repo
 To clone this repo, first you need to have/generate an ssh key on the system you wish to clone it to.
-Then add your ssh key into your cee-gitlab profile.
+Then add your ssh key into your cee-gitlab settings.
+See [https://cee-gitlab.sandia.gov/-/profile/keys](https://cee-gitlab.sandia.gov/-/profile/keys) for details.
 After the key has been added you can clone normally via:<br>
 git clone git@cee-gitlab.sandia.gov:tacatan/seismic_oed.git

 # Required Python Packages